patogallardo/zemax_tools/design_analysis/README.md

 * Image quality is obtained by a rms-field map in Zemax.
 Focal plane map is obtained by mapping Strehl ratios across a rectangular grid in field space and mapping angles to focal plane coordinates via chief-ray positions and a linear bidimensional interpolation.
 * Telecentricity angle is obtained by tracing the chief-ray and using the z-axis cosine at the image plane surface.
 * F/# is obtained by tracing the chief-ray and marginal rays in the x, and y directions.
 F/# is computed with the dot product of the direction vector of the marginal ray and the chief ray for each case. f/# is then averaged in the x-y direcitons as 0.25(f_x- + f_x+ + f_y- + f_y+) where f_x+ denotes the f number in the positive x direction and so forth.
+* Grid distortion was computed by tracing a uniform grid equally spaced (1 deg) rays in x-y and mapping the chief ray to the focal plane.
+* Plate scale was computed by tracing rays in the x and y direction and mapping the chief ray to the focal plane.
+A first order polynomial was then fit.

 ## Vignetting